shaloo/docs.arcana/docs/concepts/gasless-ops.md

 In Web3 apps, when a user initiates a blockchain transaction, like sending ERC20 tokens or buying crypto assets, they typically incur a 'gas fee' charged by the blockchain network.
 However, gasless transactions eliminate the need for users to pay these fees, as developers or third-party sponsors cover the costs.

-By leveraging {{config.extra.arcana.product_name}} gasless transaction feature, developers can streamline user onboarding, lower the barrier of entry associated with Web3 gas fees, and boost app adoption.
+By leveraging the gasless transaction feature offered by the {{config.extra.arcana.company_name}} SDKs, developers can streamline user onboarding, lower the barrier of entry associated with Web3 gas fees, and boost app adoption.

 ## Gasless Configuration